jerryq0101/uoft_proj_data_collect/README.md

 #### Loading the Neo4j Database with Course Data

-First I scraped the academic calendar, this generates a compiled list of english descriptions for each course in `files/output.txt`.
+First I scraped the academic calendar, this generates a compiled list of English descriptions for each course in `files/output.txt`.

 - The code for the above process can be found in `/tests/test_focus_explore.py` [Line 249](./scraping/tests/test_focus_explore.py#L249)